-There are several subtypes of JIA 7,8:
+There are several subtypes of juvenile idiopathic arthritis 7,8:

-- affected ≤4 joints in the first six months of illness
+affected ≤4 joints in the first six months of illness

-- peak age: 1-6 years
+peak age: 1-6 years

-- mainly affects medium and large joints
+mainly affects medium and large joints

-- ≥5 joints are affected
+≥5 joints are affected

-- peak age: 1-4 years; 7-10 years
+peak age: 1-4 years; 7-10 years

-- mainly affects small and medium joints
+mainly affects small and medium joints

-systemic onset JIA (a.k.a.
-Still disease)
+systemic onset JIA (Still disease, not to be confused with adult onset Still disease)

 arthritis may present weeks to months after the onset of systemic symptoms

 Imaging shows a varied spectrum of involvement, based on the severity and duration of the disease.
 There is usually a predilection for large joints rather than small joints.